 How to Bid at a Heavy Equipment Auction

-Before placing bids, buyers must create an account on the auction platform hosting the sale.
-Registration typically requires providing contact information, valid identification, and agreeing to the auction terms and conditions.
-Some auctions may require additional buyer approval or a refundable deposit before bidding is enabled.
-Once registration is complete and approved, bidders gain access to the auction catalog and can begin placing bids on available equipment.
+Registration is required before placing bids.
+The process involves creating an account on the auction platform, providing contact information and identification, and agreeing to the auction terms.
+Some auctions require additional buyer approval or a refundable deposit.
+Once registration is approved, bidders can access the auction catalog and place bids on available equipment.

-HighTrac conducts auctions in multiple formats.
-Timed online auctions have a set start and end time, with bids placed through the auction platform during that window.
-The highest bid when the auction closes wins the item.
-Live simulcast auctions combine an in-person event with real-time online bidding, allowing remote participants to bid alongside those attending in person.
-In both formats, bidders can monitor current bid amounts and place higher bids as needed until the auction concludes.
+Equipment auctions use different bidding formats.
+Timed online auctions have defined start and end times, with bids placed through the platform during that window.
+The highest bid at closing wins.
+Live simulcast auctions combine in-person events with real-time online bidding, allowing remote participants to compete alongside on-site attendees.
+Both formats display current bid amounts, allowing bidders to place higher bids until the auction concludes.

-Winning bidders receive notification with payment instructions and the total amount due, which includes the winning bid plus any applicable buyer premium and fees.
-Payment is typically required within a specified timeframe, often 48 to 72 hours after auction close.
-Once payment is verified, buyers coordinate equipment pickup or arrange transportation.
-Removal deadlines are specified in the auction terms, and buyers are responsible for loading and transporting purchased equipment.
+Winning bidders receive notification with payment instructions.
+The total due includes the winning bid plus any buyer premium and applicable fees.
+Payment is typically required within 48 to 72 hours of auction close.
+After payment verification, buyers coordinate equipment pickup or arrange transportation.
+Removal deadlines are specified in the auction terms.

 Frequently Asked Questions

-How do I register to bid at a HighTrac auction?
+How do I register to bid at an equipment auction?

 Can I bid online instead of attending in person?